GSS111/azureinterviewquestions/README.md

 Use of managed services, elastic scaling ability, distributed caching.

-1. What are some loadbalancing strategies
+ 1. What are some loadbalancing strategies?
  2. What is the difference between an L4/ L7 loadbalancer
  3. Whare are some caching strategies
  4. Explain the differences between SQL & NoSQL and where you would use each one.
  5. Describe partioning/ sharding
  6. CAP theorem

+The CAP theorem is the belief that a distributed application can only satisfy two of the following characteristics:

+Consistency
+Availability

-When you here the word "Orchestration", what do you think of in terms of software delivery?
+ 7. When you here the word "Orchestration", what do you think of in terms of software delivery?

--   What are the advantages of orchestration tools?
+ 8. What are the advantages of orchestration tools?
--   What are some use cases of orchestration tools?
+ 9. What are some use cases of orchestration tools?
--   What orchestration tools have you used in the past?
+ 10. What orchestration tools have you used in the past?
--   Can you explain the architecture of <tool_mentioned_above>
+ 11. Can you explain the architecture of <tool_mentioned_above>
--   Can you provide a detailed example of how you used <tool_mentioned_above> to solve a complex problem?
+ 12. Can you provide a detailed example of how you used <tool_mentioned_above> to solve a complex problem?
--   How does <tool_mentioned_above> handle authentication and authorization?
+ 13. How does <tool_mentioned_above> handle authentication and authorization?
--   How does <tool_mentioned_above> handle encryption of data?
+ 14. How does <tool_mentioned_above> handle encryption of data?
+ 15.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjY3OTg4NDYwLC0yOTUyMDUzNCw1NzQzMz
-MxODgsNDU0MzgxMTg4LC0yMTI1MzA2NjU3XX0=
+eyJoaXN0b3J5IjpbLTU2OTk5NzUwMCwtMjk1MjA1MzQsNTc0Mz
+MzMTg4LDQ1NDM4MTE4OCwtMjEyNTMwNjY1N119
 -->